mowarlee/django-rest-framework/docs/api-guide/serializers.md

 ## QueryFields

-[djangorestframework-queryfields][djangorestframework-queryfields] allows API clients to specify which fields will be sent in the response via inclusion/exclusion query parameters.
+[djrestframework-queryfields][djrestframework-queryfields] allows API clients to specify which fields will be sent in the response via inclusion/exclusion query parameters.

 ## DRF Writable Nested